IND690 communication protocol

 - Switch-on duration in seconds

-It means, that there must be created 15 I/O tags for this application block.
+It means, that 15 I/O tags must be created for this application block.
 I.e. 14 I/O tags for the individual values of application block, numbered from 1..14 and one "root" I/O tag of value 0, which is used as follows:

-- With the help of address dialog box, it enables the polling of request which will be sent to the device.
+- Using the address dialog box, it enables the polling of request which will be sent to the device.

-- After processing the answer from the device, the I/O tag will be set on 0, if the device has processed the request correctly.
+- After processing the answer from the device, the I/O tag will be set to a value of 0, if the device has processed the request correctly.

 -1 Unspecified error